gir-ish/Emo-FAKE/README.md

 ```bash
 pip install -r requirements.txt
 ```
+--
+### if this requirements doesn't work use requirements_new.txt this have lib version

 ### **4. Run the Application**
 Navigate to the `APP` folder and launch the Streamlit app: